 The Western Metropolitan Partnership is an advisory group established by the Victorian Government.
-The Partnership is a way for local communities to engage directly with state and local governments, and advise the Victorian Government of the top priorities for jobs, services and infrastructure across the region.
+The Partnership is a way for local communities to engage directly with state and local governments, and advise the Victorian Government of the top priorities for jobs, services and infrastructure.
 This advice ensures a community voice in government decision making.

 Meet our members

-The Western Partnership is in its second term, with the current membership appointed in August 2021.
-Each partnership is made of community and business representatives with varied backgrounds, experiences and networks, the CEO of each of local government in the region and a Deputy Secretary from the Victorian State Government.
+The Western Partnership is made of community and business representatives with varied backgrounds, experiences and networks, the CEO of each participating local government.

 Maree is the Managing Director of Greater Western Water and has held senior leadership consulting and executive roles working across sectors including manufacturing, resources, research, government and industry associations.